MuntRah/the_project1/Plan.md

 1. player will start by choose a letter based on a hint will be given
 1. if the letter  is correct it will conut it from the the letters of the word if not it will count it as a false one
-1. there will be a timer if the player didn't guess it he will lose
+1. there will be a timer if the player didn't guess the word within the timer he will lose

 ## 2. user story